EPITECH-Strasbourg-2021/CPP-Babel-Spec/README.md

 # Babel Protocol: C++ Module (Strasbourg 2018)

-Ceci est la spécification du protocole Babel (Module C++, 2018).

-This specification defines the protocol used in the Babel project.
+This specification defines the protocol used in the Babel project as part of the EPITECH 2018 C++ module.

 The protocol is to be used within a single connection.

-The server
-Le protocole est valide à l’emploi pour une communication client-client ou client-server.
+The protocol is used for both client-server and client-client communication.
+This is transport-layer agnostic (TCP, UDP or whatever).

 **WARNING: The protocol uses big-endian numbers.**
 **WARNING: Don't forget to use `#pragma pack()` directives on each struct that you intend to directly read into or write from it.**